 Indeed, the rewards may come quicker than you think.
-There is a now-substantial body of evidence to suggest that businesses with the most sustainable practices are better performing than their peers.
+There is a now-substantial body of evidence

 A 'metastudy' published in 2015 found more than 2,000 studies that look at the relationship between good environmental, social and governance (ESG) policies - or more broadly referred to as corporate social responsibility (CSR) - and financial market performance.
 A negative relationship was only observed in 10% of the studies, while about half of them found it to be positive.